Get E-Book

 Partial Data Concerns

-Partial data needs attention because it's easy to get wrong.
+Partial data is the other half of recovery.
 When a pipeline fails midway through, any data already written to the destination remains there.
-The pipeline doesn't automatically clean it up.
+The pipeline does not automatically clean it up.

-1. Write to a temporary location and atomic rename
+One common file strategy is to write to a temporary location and then use an atomic rename -

 const temp = "output.tmp";